netj/3x/docs/tutorial/README.md

 aggregate function, we call *overlay*, for image file type output variables.
-Overlay aggregate function can be very useful when there isn't a good scalar metric that summarizes the result or such metric is yet to be determined, and the only way to judge is for humans to look at the images that visualizes the higher-dimensional data.
+Overlay aggregate function can be very useful when there isn't a good scalar metric that summarizes the result or such metric is yet to be determined, and the only way to judge is for humans to look at the images that visualize the higher-dimensional data.

-#### Details on-demand
+#### Details on Demand

-Individual images can be browsed one at a time using the same *details on-demand* technique, hovering over the aggregate image or another aggregate column while holding the Shift Key ⇧ down.
+Individual images can be browsed one at a time using the same *details on demand* technique, hovering over the aggregate image or another aggregate column while holding the Shift Key ⇧ down.

 ![Each image can be seen individually by brushing an aggregated cell on the